 Academy Advisory Council

-Each Academy within the Greenwood Dale Foundation Trust has its own Advisory Council (AAC) that works closely with each Principal.
+Each Academy within the Greenwood Academies Trust has its own Advisory Council (AAC) that works closely with each Principal.

 The Academy Advisory Council (AAC) is a small group and has staff parental and community representation.
 It is not, however, the same as a traditional governing body as it has no legal responsibilities.
 These responsibilities are held by the GDFT Trust Board.

-The Nottingham Academy Advisory Council will be expected to meet at least termly and AAC members are encouraged to play an active part in the day to day life of the Academy.
+The Wells Academy Advisory Council will be expected to meet at least termly and AAC members are encouraged to play an active part in the day to day life of the Academy.

-The role of the Nottingham Academy Advisory Council
+The role of the Wells Academy Advisory Council

 The AAC has three key roles: